4.1 Building types

 Key issues that need to be considered in the process of space management include:

-- other than HPW, agencies must not construct new office buildings or extend their existing buildings to include office accommodation, without Government Office Accommodation Committee approval.
+- other than HPW, agencies must not construct new office buildings or extend their existing buildings to include office accommodation, without approval of the Queensland Government Office Accommodation unit within HPW.

 - Occupancy of space in government-owned and ‘major leased’ buildings is not subject to fixed terms unless otherwise agreed, and advance notice must be provided to HPW when agencies are proposing to rationalise space, vacate space or relocate.